CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes

+\textbf{Foldseek. } Structures for entries in the test sets were obtained from the AF2 database.
+Missing structures were folded with ESMFold, but a few rare cases (~5) could not be successfully folded.
+Structures for the Price dataset were obtained with ESMFold.
+Structures for sequences in the training set were obtained from the AF2 database.
+While a small fraction of structures in the training set could not be retrieved from the AlphaFold database, we decided to proceed without these.
+Structure search was performed with Foldseek with default parameters, and only the top hit was used to assign function.

 \textbf{CLEAN. } CLEAN is a supervised contrastive model, which trains a classification head using embeddings from the ESM protein language model \citep{rives_biological_2021} by aligning embeddings from the same EC category and contrasting embeddings from different EC categories \citep{yu_enzyme_2023}.
-For Task 1, we retrained CLEAN using our training set, following the instructions provided in their codebase.
+For Task 1, we retrained CLEAN using our training set with only one example from each cluster at 50\% identity, following the instructions provided in their codebase.
 We did not perform any clustering before training.
-Because our training set size was approximately similar in size, we used the recommended 7000 epochs of training.
+Because our training set size was similar in size to that used in the original model, we used the recommended 7000 epochs of training.
 We used the default script with triplet margin loss.
 After, we performed inference but added our own code into the original CLEAN code to output the classification results into a format compatible with our downstream analysis.

-\textbf{Pika. } Pika is a finetuned LLM, which accepts protein sequence as an auxiliary input and can perform reasoning and protein function prediction \citep{carrami_pqa_2024}.
-Pika did not have a publicly available pretrained model at the time of release, or example datasets for training, so this model was omitted from the current study.
-We expect to add it as a baseline in the future.